Stirrup Safety Tips

-Did you know you can get rewards just from spending time with your horse?
+Did you know you can get rewards for spending time with your horse?
 Join the AQHA Horseback Riding Program and start earning prizes today!

 For one thing, it is not a great idea to put your fist in a place that it doesn’t belong.
 Secondly, unless the rider can properly stand in the stirrups, this measurement is useless.
 If the rider rises in the stirrup by pushing up off the stirrup, straightening the knee and lifting the heel (as most beginner through intermediate riders tend to do), there will always be plenty of room between the crotch and saddle.
 Only when the rider uses the correct rising technique and rolls onto his thighs while the legs and heels lengthen will this measurement be accurate.